Do you want to learn about the types of snakes found in the Congo?

 - The short head is strongly arched between the eyes.

-As an arboreal species, the Emerald Snake in Congo spends most of its life climbing, hunting, and traveling from tree to tree.
+As an arboreal species, the Emerald Snake in the Congo spends most of its life climbing, hunting, and traveling from tree to tree.
 Its deep green camouflage and slender vine-like appearance make it nearly invisible among vines and foliage!
 Consequently, you’ll have to look hard if you want to catch it in action.

 Emerald Snakes have a particularly interesting defense mechanism that starts with inflating the skin of its neck.
 Once inflated, a pattern of black skin, light blue spots, and green scales are revealed, startling and confusing the predator.
 This display gives the Emerald Snake a chance to retreat into the tangle of leaves and branches quickly.